Jeff Snook

 "Hawk" Harrelson's autobiography "Hawk: I Did It My Way," with the former Major-Leaguer and current Chicago White Sox play-by-play announcer.
 Snook also co-wrote longtime Virginia Tech Coach Frank Beamer's autobiography, "Let Me Be Frank."
 He also co-wrote "Busted: The Rise and Fall of Art Schlichter" with Art Schlichter, a former quarterback who was suspended by NFL Commissioner Pete Rozelle.
 He has written four books related to Ohio State football, including "What It Means To Be a Buckeye,", and others on the Oklahoma Sooners, Nebraska Cornhuskers and Florida Gators.

+In recent years, Snook has written politics and general commentary for The Ohio Press Network.